nosarthur/nosarthur.github.io/_drafts/tree.md

 > Figure 1.
 Black and white dots to be trained.
 Click the update button to show/hide decision boundaries.

-As a physics major, I find the tree-based classifiers less natural to think of than the geometric methods such as logistic regression or support vector machine.
+As a physics major, I find the tree-based classifiers less natural to think of than the more 'geometric' methods such as logistic regression or support vector machine.
-It deviates from my comfortable zone of linear algebra + calculus + optimization and contains some messiness and magic.
-I will elaborate on them along the way.
+They deviate from my comfortable zone of *linear algebra* + *calculus* + *optimization* and contain some messiness and magic.
+I will elaborate on this point along the way.

 ## decision tree